drivy/checker_jobs/README.md

 If you're on a different stack and you'll like to add a new job processor or notification backend in this gem, [drop us a line][d-jobs].

+### Job Processor

+At the moment, only [Sidekiq][gh-sidekiq] is supported as a job processor to asynchronously check for data inconsitencies.
+The gem is designed to supports more processor.
+PRs are appreciated 🙏

+### Notifiers

+We support different kind of notifiers, as of today we have the following:

+- `:email`: uses `ActionMailer` to send emails.
+You can pass it any `ActionMailer` options.
+- `:logger`: Uses `Logger` to output inconsitencies in the log.
+Takes the following params:
+  - `logdev`: The log device.
+This is a filename (String) or IO object (typically STDOUT, STDERR, or an open file).
+  - `level`: Logging severity threshold (e.g. Logger::INFO)

 ### Write checkers